Why perfect timber doesn’t make perfect sense.

 What are we really grading for?

-Where value gets decided
+This is where value gets decided

 Grading happens early in the supply chain—usually at the mill, right after the timber is sawn.
 But what gets graded as “valuable” is shaped much further down the line.